The words of others

 Rise of the Transgender Girls Club

-Brianna Nicole Austin was born in the summer of 2000 when she exploded onto the New York party scene like a whirling dervish.
-The rise of the transgender Girls Club was almost instantaneous — just months after she formed it with her trans-sister Chrissy.
+Brianna Nicole Austin was born in the summer of 2000 when she exploded onto the New York City transgender community party scene like a whirling dervish.
+The rise of the Transgender Girls Club was almost instantaneous — just months after she formed it with her trans-sister Chrissy.

 … in the beginning

-Brianna AustinBrianna Nicole Austin came out and frequented the cross-dressing scene, where she met Chrossy, and the two became instantly inseparable — a trans version of the Hilton sisters — where there was ojne, you’d find the other.
+Brianna AustinBrianna Nicole Austin came out and frequented the cross-dressing scene, where she met Chrissy, and the two became instantly inseparable — a trans version of the Hilton sisters — where there was onne, you’d find the other.
 They braved the mainstream, and also ventured into the gay community.

-By early 2001 Brianna formed the Girls Club of New York — a zany group of T-girls who, through their adventures served, in part, as a vicarious bridge for cross-dressers — who remained within the protected confines of the cross-dressing clubs of the era to a view into trasngender life without borders.
+By early 2001 Brianna formed the Girls Club of New York — a zany group of T-girls who, through their adventures served, in part, as a vicarious bridge for cross-dressers.
+Through the articles, and photo galleries, those who remained within the protected confines of the cross-dressing clubs of the era now had a view into trasngender living without borders.

-The original girls club By the summer of 2001 Brianna’s website was widely read and she became the New York columnist for Gina Lance’s GIRL TALK Magazine, a glossy print publication, and simultaniously, Transgender Community News.
+The original girls club By the summer of 2001 Brianna’s website was widely read and she became the New York columnist for Gina Lance’s GIRL TALK Magazine, a glossy print publication, also serving as a conttibuting columnist for Transgender Community News.

 With every appearance in a column, or cover story, the Girs Club repuation grew.